projectatomic/atomic-site/source/blog/2016-06-15-atomic-app-0-6-0-release.html.md

 author: cdrage
 date: 2016-06-15 16:55:00 UTC
 tags: atomicapp, Nulecule, releases
-published: false
+published: true
-comments: false
+comments: true
 ---

 This release of Atomic App introduces a large code-base change related to our Kubernetes provider.

 We incorporate major changes to the Kubernetes provider.
 With this release we replace the usage of `kubectl` with the *requests* Python library and the Kubernetes HTTP API end-point.
 This change results in faster deployment, smaller image sizes and increased detail in logging messages.